Pharmaceutical Benefits Scheme (PBS) Safety Net

-When you are close to reaching the PBS Safety Net threshold, ask your pharmacist about a PBS Safety Net card.
+When you are close to the PBS Safety Net threshold, ask your pharmacist about a PBS Safety Net card.
 With this card your PBS medicine is less expensive, or free, for the rest of the calendar year.

-If you choose a more expensive brand of medicine, you may need to pay more.
-The extra amount will not count towards your PBS Safety Net threshold.
-Talk to your pharmacist if you are unsure.
+If you choose a more expensive brand of medicine, you may need to pay more, and the extra amount won't count towards your PBS Safety Net threshold.
+Talk to your pharmacist for more information.

-If you go over the threshold before you get your PBS Safety Net card, you may get a refund.
-If this happens, ask your pharmacist for an official PBS refund receipt, not just a regular docket.
+If spend over the threshold before you get your PBS Safety Net card, you may be eligible for a refund.

 To get a refund:

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

 - submit your completed form at a service centre or post it to the address on the form

 Recording your PBS medicines

-You need to keep a record of your PBS medicines on a Prescription Record Form.
-This form is available from your pharmacist.
-This form helps you keep a record of all your PBS medicines so you know when you have reached the PBS Safety Net threshold.
+Keep a record of your PBS medicines on a Prescription Record Form, available from your pharmacist.
+Use this form to record your PBS medicines so you know when you have reached the PBS Safety Net threshold.

-If you go to the same pharmacist for all your PBS medicines, you can ask them to keep a computer record for you.
+If the same pharmacist provides all your PBS medicines, ask them:

-If you have a family, ask your pharmacist about combining the amounts for all eligible family members.
+- about combining the amounts for all eligible family members

 PBS Safety Net family

-If you combine your family’s PBS amounts you might reach the PBS Safety Net threshold sooner.
+If you combine your family’s PBS amounts, you may reach the PBS Safety Net threshold sooner.
 You can then get a PBS Safety Net card from your pharmacist.